GuidoDipietro/FMC/README.md

 - **odd-even**
   I noticed my histoplotter.py graphs was a bit strange... with some tendency towards odd results being much more likely than even.
 So I just checked it with this program and got shocked.
   **odd-even-reduced.py**
-  This one measures it on the latest X to S attempts, decreasing by a step of S. For example, latest 100, 75, 50, and 25 attempts.
+  This one measures it on the latest X to S attempts, decreasing by a step of S. For example, last 100, 75, 50, and 25 attempts.
   <br><br><img src="misc/program_caps/odd-even-reduced.PNG" width=650><br><br>
   **odd-even-sequential.py**
   This does the same but by partitioning the set on chunks of size S.